Bellevue 2044 - Housing

 The bird on the door

-by Lake Hills advocate, about 1 year ago
+by Lake Hills advocate, over 1 year ago

 In 1992 our young family was looking to move from renting to owning our living arrangements.
 We were living at Sammamish View Apartments (think the Greenbelt next to the tunnel that goes under I-90).
 When we started to look everything seemed to expensive. $150,000 or more to a 2 parent working family.